 Gum disease may be the last thing on your mind this year.
-Nonetheless, once found, treating gum disease is now a major priority.
-If neglected, gum disease has a terrible habit of worsening, resulting in foul breath, gum recession, tooth loss, and even infecting the rest of the body.
+Nonetheless, once found, treating it is now a major priority.
+If neglected, it has a terrible habit of worsening, resulting in foul breath, gum recession, tooth loss, and even infecting the rest of the body.
 This is not a path anyone wants to take.
 “What are the best remedies for gum disease?” you may wonder.
 But first, you must understand what to look for when identifying whether or not you have gum disease and which type you have so that you can begin treatment.

 Signs of Gum Disease

-Gums That Bleed: If you detect a little blood in the sink when you spit or a pinkness to your toothbrush, this should be a warning sign that you have gum disease.
+Gums That Bleed: If you detect a little blood in the sink when you spit or pinkness on your toothbrush, this should be a warning sign that you have gum disease.

 Gums that are red/swollen: Healthy Gums are pink and fit firmly around the teeth.
 You may have gum disease if your gums are red, even purple, and swollen.